-Perfect, scrumptious cassava flour gingerbread cookie cut-out cookies !
-They are naturally grain-free, Paleo, gluten-free, and easy to make, too.
+Perfect, scrumptious gluten-free and vegan cassava flour gingerbread cut-out cookies !
+They are naturally grain-free, Paleo, and easy to make, too.

 These are the best gingerbread cut-out cookies I have ever made.
 The texture is perfection–subtly crisp, yet tender– and easy to bake with consistent results for the entire batch.
 And the flavor?
 Gingerbread heaven, if I do say so myself.